From Ohio History Central

 Reproduction of an engraved copper portrait of Governor John Brough.
 He was elected in 1864 during the Civil War and pledged to continue military support for the Union cause.
 Brough died in 1865 and did not complete his two year term.

 In the spring of 1864, John Brough, the governor of Ohio, proposed that the states of Ohio, Indiana, Illinois, Iowa, and Wisconsin enlist men to help defend their respective states during the American Civil War.
 Ohio would enlist thirty thousand new soldiers.
 Indiana and Illinois would furnish twenty thousand men apiece, while Iowa and Wisconsin would provide ten thousand and five thousand men respectively.

-These Hundred Days' Men were to serve as garrison troops throughout the North and in areas of the South that Northern armies had occupied.
-After Confederate General John Hunt Morgan's raid into Ohio in 1863, Brough was especially concerned with preventing Confederate invasions of the North.
+These Hundred Days' Men were to serve as garrison troops throughout the Union and in areas of the Confederacy that Union armies had occupied.
+After Confederate General John Hunt Morgan's raid into Ohio in 1863, Brough was especially concerned with preventing Confederate invasions of the Union.
 The Hundred Days' Men would allow regular soldiers currently serving as garrison troops to be sent to advancing Union armies.
 In this way, the Union might win the war more quickly, hopefully in one hundred or fewer days.